cheesyminecart/cheesyminecart.github.io/projects.markdown

 Here are a couple other things that I think may be relevant:

-- I am a hobbyist astrophotographer, the process of which taught me proper maintenance of equipment and encouraged me to be more patient.
+- I am a hobbyist astrophotographer.
+This has made me a far more patient person than before, which has benefitted me greatly in my studies.
-- I was the leader of the Dungeons and Dragons (DND) club for my school during the 2023-24 and 2024-2025 academic years, which gave me valuable insights into being an effective, encouraging leader.
+- I was the leader of the Dungeons and Dragons (DND) club for my school during the 2023-24 and 2024-2025 academic years, where I ran a successful one-shot campaign for several other students.
+Through leading this club, I gained significant insights into the many aspects of effective communication, and have since then joined several other DND groups to continue improving.
-- I was part of the GSIS Swim Team for 7 years.
+- I was part of the GSIS Swim Team for 7 years, and have won ISSFHK and HKSSF medals in the 4x50 freestyle and breaststroke relays.
 - I led the GSIS Physics Society for the 2024-2025 academic year.
-I ran activities regarding telescopes and mounts, as well as hosted quizzes and made physics news segments to involve more people.
+I, along with my co-leader, ran the Physics Society Action Week, which consisted of a telescope introductory session, a talk by a professor, and a kahoot quiz.
+Roughly ~30-40 people turned up to each event.
 - I am also a hobbyist Scuba Diver and am an "Advanced Open Water Diver", as per PADI certifications.
-- I am fluent in English and Cantonese and have working proficiencies for Mandarin and German
+- I am fluent in English and Cantonese and have working proficiencies in Mandarin and German.